 On June 19, 2007, the compensation committee of our board of directors authorized a one-time stock and cash award to each of Drs.
-Kuno and Ueno, which will be settled immediately following this offering.
+Kuno and Ueno, which will be made immediately following this offering.
 These awards were intended by the compensation committee to compensate Drs.
 Kuno and Ueno for the lost value of stock options that had been granted to them in 2001 and 2002 and had been understood by them to have ten-year terms, but which had expired in 2006 and early 2007 as a result of the terms of our 2001 stock incentive plan.
-The expired options would have entitled Dr. Kuno to purchase 144,500 shares of class A common stock at a price of \$2.95 per share and they would have entitled Dr. Ueno to purchase 433,500 shares of class A common stock at a price of \$0.21 per share and 93,500 shares at a price of \$2.95 per share.
+The expired options would have entitled Dr. Kuno to purchase 17,000 shares of class A common stock at a price of \$1.86 per share and they would have entitled Dr. Ueno to purchase 51,000 shares of class A common stock at a price of \$1.86 per share and 11,000 shares at a price of \$25.15 per share.

 These stock and cash awards will have an aggregate value equal to the difference between the value of the shares that could have been purchased under each of the expired options, determined on the basis of the public offering price per share in this offering, and the respective aggregate exercise prices for such shares as provided in the option agreements.
-Assuming a public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover of this prospectus, the aggregate value of these grants would be \$2.7 million for Dr. Kuno and \$7.5 million for Dr. Ueno.
+Assuming a public offering price of \$ per share, the midpoint of the price range set forth on the cover of this prospectus, the aggregate value of these grants would be \$ for Dr. Kuno and \$ for Dr. Ueno.

 These awards will consist of a combination of cash and shares of class A common stock.
 Of the aggregate value of each award, 40% will be paid in cash and 60% will be paid in stock.
 For purposes of determining the number of shares of class A common stock to be issued in connection with each award, the stock will be valued on the basis of the public offering price per share in this offering.
-Assuming a public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover of this prospectus, these awards would consist of \$1.1 million in cash and 105,971 shares of class A common stock for Dr. Kuno and \$3.0 million in cash and 301,525 shares of class A common stock for Dr. Ueno.
-These awards will be fully vested.
+Assuming a public offering price of \$ per share, the midpoint of the price range set forth on the cover of this prospectus, these awards would consist of \$ in cash and shares of class A common stock for Dr. Kuno and \$ in cash and shares of class A common stock for Dr. Ueno.
+The stock component of these awards will be fully vested immediately upon grant.